-HUMN 200.
-Humanities European Study Tour - A study tour of ten European countries.
+HUMN 200T.
+European Study Tour - A study tour of several European countries.
 Visits are made to sites of both historical and cultural significance.
-In addition to the travel, students complete writing assignments and fulfill all the academic obligations outlined by the tour professor.
-Humanities 200 may be taken in lieu of HUMN 202S (three hours).
-Prerequisites: HUMN 101 and HUMN 102.
+In addition to travel, students complete writing assignments and fulfill all the academic obligations outlined by the tour professor.
+HUMN 200T and HUMN 200P may be taken in lieu of HUMN 202 (4 hours).
+Prerequisites: HUMN 101, HUMN 102, and HUMN 200P.
 Offered every summer.
 Three semester hours.